olleharstedt/olleharstedt.github.io/_posts/2025-06-28-replace-di-mocking-with-algebraic-effects-fibers-php.markdown

 If you don't know what an **algeabraic effect** is, you can read about it on [StackOverflow](https://stackoverflow.com/a/57280373) or [Wikipedia](https://en.wikipedia.org/wiki/Effect_system).

+To quote the Stackoverflow answer:

+> In short, algebraic effects are an exception mechanism which lets the throwing function continue its operation.

 Since PHP does not support effects, I'm using [fibers](https://www.php.net/manual/en/language.fibers.php) to simulate it.

 I'm using object with the suffix `Effect` to denote effects.